odk-x/docs/odkx-src/app-designer-prereqs.rst

       $ /Android/cmdline-tools/latest/bin>
       $ /Android/cmdline-tools/latest/bin>sdkmanager.bat --list

-    - Note that on Mac, the second command above may be:
+    - Note that on a Mac, the second command above may be:

     .. code-block:: console